InMed Pharmaceuticals Inc. (INM): Skating on Thin Ice? We Know the Answer

 INM’s Market Performance

-INM stocks went down by -34.49% for the week, with a monthly drop of -18.27% and a quarterly performance of -58.29%, while its annual performance rate touched -88.77%.
-The volatility ratio for the week stands at 18.37% while the volatility levels for the past 30 days are set at 25.73% for InMed Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -15.54% for INM stocks with a simple moving average of -63.35% for the last 200 days.
+INM stocks went up by 18.38% for the week, with a monthly jump of 10.82% and a quarterly performance of -43.88%, while its annual performance rate touched -84.93%.
+The volatility ratio for the week stands at 31.53% while the volatility levels for the past 30 days are set at 30.40% for InMed Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -23.02% for INM stocks with a simple moving average of -65.81% for the last 200 days.

-During the last 5 trading sessions, INM fell by -9.13%, which changed the moving average for the period of 200-days by -82.42% in comparison to the 20-day moving average, which settled at $8.61.
-In addition, InMed Pharmaceuticals Inc. saw -84.40% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, INM rose by +18.38%, which changed the moving average for the period of 200-days by -80.89% in comparison to the 20-day moving average, which settled at $8.51.
+In addition, InMed Pharmaceuticals Inc. saw -79.87% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading